nxskok/pasias/docs/17-survival-analysis.md

 First off, `summary` is a quick way to show how many missing values there are:
-\marginnote{It doesn't work with text columns, but it  *does* work if you temporarily turn the text columns into  factors, eg. by using *mutate-if*.
-However, we don't have any text  columns here, so what we do here is good for this data set.}
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">It doesn't work with text columns, but it  *does* work if you temporarily turn the text columns into  factors, eg. by using *mutate-if*.
+However, we don't have any text  columns here, so what we do here is good for this data set.</span>

 ```r
 summary(drugusers)